domstolene/da-otel-agent/README.md

 The filtering mechanism is applied *before* the underlying sampler recieves its data.
 It can be used to determine whether or not a span should be created.
 Note that inclusion takes precedence.

-OTEL can automatically add certain pieces of metadata, or "tags", to each piece of data it collects.
-For HTTP requests, this might include things like the target URL of the request (http.target), or the HTTP method used (http.method).
-These tags are what is used for the filtering.
+OTEL can add certain pieces of metadata, or [attributes](https://opentelemetry.io/docs/concepts/signals/traces/#attributes), to each [span](https://opentelemetry.io/docs/concepts/signals/traces/#spans) it collects.
+For HTTP requests, this might include things like the target URL of the request (`http.target`), or the HTTP method used (`http.method`).
+These attributes are what is used for the filtering.
 For example:

 ```yaml
 rules: